-Plates I, II, III are reproduced from paintings still preserved in the Convent of St. Francis of Assisi in old Goa built about the year 1520 and considered the chief Franbuilt about the year 1520 and considered the chief Fran-ciscan Monastery for the East.
+Plates I, II, III are reproduced from paintings still preserved in the Convent of St. Francis of Assisi in old Goa built about the year 1520 and considered the chief Franciscan Monastery for the East.
 Each scene represented on canvas is described in Portuguese in an inset to the right hand corner of the picture. (rf.
-O Oriente Portu-gues, No. I, Dec.
+O Oriente Portugues, No. I, Dec.
 1931 pp. 52, 53).
 The translation of each inset appears under the picture.
 IV, the Image of Our Lady of Miracles from a photograph taken in 1932.